Marius0101/create-pull-request/README.md

     user3
 ```
 #### `user_reviewers`
+Request reviews from individual users.\
-Request a user to review the pull request you want to create.
-If a user doesn't have permisions to the repository the actions will not fail.
+:warning: If a user does not have access to the repository, the action will not fail.
 ```yaml
 with:
     user_reviewers: user1 user2 user3